The Lockbox Strategy and 10 Other Retirement Income Tips from Nobel Laureate, William Sharpe

 A lifetime annuity is a guaranteed lifetime paycheck that you purchase with a lump sum of money.
 You get the income no matter how long you live.

-Use a lifetime annuity calculator to estimate how much income your money can buy now (or in the future).
+You can model the use of a guaranteed lifetime annuity as part of your overall retirement plan in the NewRetirement Planner.
+Estimate how much income your money can buy now (or in the future).

 4. Use Index Funds — Not Managed Portfolios or Individual Stocks